by Carl Sagan

 ).

-This space, as I hope, is a calm outpost — part portfolio, part notebook, part observatory.
-For
+This space, as I hope, is a calm outpost — part portfolio, part notebook, part

 the things I am building, reading, and trying to understand.